hansohn/fail2ban-slack-action/README.md

 - SLACK_USERNAME: slack user to associate to message (defaults to `fail2ban`)
 - SLACK_ICON: slack icon to associate to message (defaults to `:cop:`)

 These environment variables can be configured anyway you want.
-If fail2ban is running as a systemd servivce you can utilize the included override.conf config by following the step below:
+If fail2ban is running as a systemd service you can utilize the included override.conf config by following the step below:

 ```bash
 # copy config